tendermint/fundraising/x/fundraising/spec/04_messages.md

 	MaxExtendedRound uint32            // a maximum number of extended rounds ExtendedRate     sdk.Dec           // rate that determines if the auction needs another round, compared to the number of the matched bids at the previous end time.
-	StartTime        time.Time         // the start time of the auction EndTimes         []time.Time       // the end times of the auction }
+	StartTime        time.Time         // the start time of the auction EndTime          time.Time         // the end times of the auction }
 ```